Skip to contents

 This article provides an example of how a decision table can be created in salmonMSE.
 Decision tables and supporting visualizations require multiple model runs to compare management actions and states of nature.
 We extend the simple example of a salmon operating model that has a single brood year recruitment where all fish mature at age 3.

-These three options are evaluated across three states of nature with respective to productivity: a mean compensation ratio of either 3, 6, or 9.
-We sample the compensation ratio (kappa) over 100 simulation with a lognormal standard deviation of 0.4.
+These four options are evaluated across three states of nature with respective to productivity: a mean value of either 3, 6, or 9.
+We sample productivity over 100 simulations with a lognormal standard deviation of 0.4.

-There is no habitat enhancement, and a fixed harvest rate is applied at 0.203 in all scenarios.
-The carrying capacity of the freshwater environment is 17,250 smolts.
+There is no habitat enhancement, i.e., no changes to the smolt production function or time-varying survival, and a fixed harvest rate is applied at 0.50 in all scenarios.
+The decision-making context here assumes that the harvest rate is fixed.

 library(salmonMSE)

-# Data frame of the factorial combinations of compensation ratio (kappa)
+# Data frame of the factorial combinations of productivity (kappa)

 # and hatchery production